-Radiation therapy treatments are often prescribed once per day for anywhere from two to 10 weeks.
-The close, convenient care at DMC Huron Valley offers many advantages in addition to the newest technology.
+Radiation therapy treatments are often prescribed once per day for two to 10 weeks.
+The close, convenient care at DMC Huron Valley-Sinai Hospital offers many advantages in addition to some of the latest technology.
 You’ll benefit from onsite free parking, pleasant surroundings and compassionate caregivers who will make you and your family as comfortable as possible during your course of treatment.

-Radiation therapy, also called radiotherapy, is used to cure, stop, or slow the growth of cancer.
-When a cure is not possible, radiation may be used to shrink cancer tumors in order to help reduce pain or problems caused by cancer.
-For example, it can be used to shrink a tumor that is preventing a patient from eating or swallowing.
+Radiation therapy, also called radiotherapy, is used to cure, stop, or slow cancer growth.
+When a cure is not possible, radiation may be used to shrink cancer tumors to help reduce pain or problems caused by cancer.
+For example, radiation therapy may shrink a tumor that prevents a patient from eating or swallowing.

 How is radiation therapy given to patients?

-Radiation therapy can come from three sources.
-First is from an external-beam outside the body that is aimed at the cancer cells.
-For example, this is how the True Beam™ linear accelerator works.
+The first is from an external beam outside the body aimed at the cancer cells.
+For example, this is how the linear accelerator works.
 It can also be used internally when radioactive material is placed inside the body near cancer cells.
 Internal radiation therapy is called brachytherapy.
-A third type of radiation therapy is systemic radiation therapy.
+The third type of radiation therapy is systemic radiation therapy.
 Systemic radiation therapy uses a radioactive substance given by mouth or into a vein that travels in the blood to tissues throughout the body.

-How close the cancer is to normal tissues that are sensitive to radiation.
+- How close the cancer is to normal tissues sensitive to radiation.

 - How far into the body the radiation needs to travel.